Intermittent decoherence blockade in a chiral ring environment

 We showed that chiral waveguides can be exploited to generate nontrivial interference patterns, as they are able to separate fast and slow wavepackets, altering in this way the effect of delayed feedback.
 The surprising result is the total suppression of decoherence during finite time windows (whose length can be tailored modifying the system parameters) even in the absence of dark states.
-Finally, our results suggest that chiral waveguides together with delayed coherent quantum feedback represent a powerful reservoir engineering tool of relevance in quantum manipulation and control and in quantum networks.
+As an additional comment, we point out that, since the photonic environment can be readily reconfigured by tuning the gauge phase $\phi$, we can open a wide gap and fully stop the decay of the quantum emitter on demand.
+Moreover, since the intermittent decoherence blockade is ultimately an interference effect which is very sensitive to the gauge phase $\phi$, besides controlling decoherence our setup could be of relevance for quantum sensing.
+To summarize, our results suggest that chiral waveguides together with delayed coherent quantum feedback represent a powerful reservoir engineering tool of potential relevance in quantum manipulation and control, quantum sensing and quantum networks.